What happens if the SolarEdge inverter or Enphase micro-inverter malfunctions?

 Scalability - Enphase vs. SolarEdge

 SolarEdge's scalability is limited in comparison to Enphase micro-inverters.
-SolarEdge systems are limited to the size of the central inverter, which can intake only a certain number of solar panels.
+SolarEdge systems are limited to the size of the central inverter, which can intake only a certain number of solar panels (for example an SE10000 can take up to 27 400W panels (in the Northeast).
 Enphase micro-inverters have higher flexibility to scale by simply adding solar panels with compatible micro-inverters.
+A typical IQ4 combiner box can accommodate up to 44x 400W solar panels (in the Northeast).

 Scalability matters to clients who project an increase in their future power demand in the case of adding an electric vehicle or adding a large battery backup system, for example.
-Theoretically, you can add an unlimited number of panels (with some modifications possibly required, of course) when you have a micro-inverter system, but you may have to change the central inverter if you want to increase the number of solar panels beyond the inverter's DC intake capacity.
+Theoretically, you can add more panels (some modifications possibly required in some cases) when you have a micro-inverter system, but you may have to change the central inverter if you want to increase the number of solar panels beyond the inverter's DC intake capacity.